brittonwolfe/VirtualCharacterSheet/docs/brew_definition.md

 # Creating a Brew Module

-The brew setup script should be named `brew.py`.
-This standardizes things so the user can just input the path to the folder the module is in.
+The brew setup script *must* be named `brew.py`.
+This makes it easy to find modules and load them. `brew.py` should contain all of your initialization; creating the `Brew` object, registering your character injectors, and importing/initializing the rest of your module.

 ## Defining the object